People often think that checklists are for beginners. That’s actually not true (per se).

-Check out how our Blog Intro Generator can help you out.
+Check out how our Blog Outline Generator can help you out.

-In general, shorter urls tend to do better and you should include your main keyword.
+In general, shorter URLs tend to do better and you should include your main keyword.
 You want to be constantly updating your content.
-So avoid numbers like: 12-on-page-seo-tips-2021.
+So avoid numbers like: 12-on-page-seo-tips-2024.

-What if we add a tip in 2022?
-Do we change the url and add redirects?
+What if we add a tip in 2024?
+Do we change the URL and add redirects?

 5. Create great Title Tags

 What you often read on the internet is that you should include your main keyword at the start of your title tag.
 And that’s true.
 You should definitely do that.

 But take your title tag to the next level by getting people to click.

 By having a catchy, value-driven title tag, more people will click on your result (more visitors) but Google also rewards you with better rankings because they see people prefer your content (as long as they don’t click the back button within a few seconds).